 Ideas may pop into your head anytime.
 Whether you are about to fall asleep or you’re reading a newspaper, or you are drinking a cup of coffee.
 It doesn’t matter, but each time you have an idea, it is always better than the previous one.

 When you are writing a piece i.e., a class essay or a college admission essay, make sure you revise it a couple of times before submitting it.
 Because college admissions don’t receive grades, it’s either a yes or a no, unlike class essays.
 Hence, writing a solid essay is no joke.
 It requires a lot of hard work, which entails the writing of drafts.
 Strong essays do not assure admissions, but then they most certainly help.
-If you plan to write a college essay, make sure you learn how to revise your work.
+If you plan to write a college essay, visit IBuyEssay blog and make sure you learn how to revise your work.